 The Mendix Runtime and Mendix Client have out-of-the-box security measures that protect your Mendix applications against known security threats (including, but not limited to, SQL injection, XSS, CSRF, and broken authentication).
 These security measures undergo monthly external penetration testing.
 The Mendix Runtime and Mendix Client are scanned daily, using the latest technologies in static analysis and software composition analysis offered by industry leaders, to ensure no unmitigated vulnerabilities remain.
 This means that, whenever a Mendix application is built solely using a Mendix application development environment, customers do not have to implement static analysis or software composition analysis measures.

 The Mendix Runtime protects your application and data according to your model, while the Mendix Cloud handles security at the infrastructural level.
-The Mendix Runtime takes care of most known security threats (OWASP top 10) out of the box, as the functionality that causes most common security mistakes is abstracted away from developers.
+The Mendix Runtime takes care of most known security threats (OWASP top 10 and OWASP Low-Code/No-Code Security Risks) out of the box, as the functionality that causes most common security mistakes is abstracted away from developers.

 For more information on keeping your Mendix application safe from attackers, see How to Implement Best Practices for App Security in the Mendix Studio Pro How-to’s.